Reading time: 24 minutes

 Strange alert… In 2023, at the dawn of a global turmoil, everyone can hear this grim warning and feel in his or her own way the “race” between, let’s say, reason and unreason.
 But in the face of this existential peril, what does the “informatization process” have to do with it?
 This rather technical term seems to be better suited to an expert’s report or to a somewhat dated corporate strategy than to the fervor of a battle between reason and unreason, truth and fake, liberalism and illiberalism… But if language is usually a slow-moving liquid like glass, it sometimes cracks under the blows of the “business” and of its buzzwords2: the manager, like a rabbit caught in the headlights of progress, must be “agile”; the business model must be “disruptive” or perish; the product must be an “experience” to engage the little that is left of the consumer’s self-being; intelligence is “artificial” and inhabits “smart” objects… The (already!) old term “informatization” has thus suffered the consequences of these linguistic upheavals that escort an economy of permanent change.
 However, since the 1940s and until today, computing remains the foundation of a technological Age that is far from over3.
 Nothing will stop it except an unforeseen technological paradigm or a “suicidal” disaster.

 We will devote three separate articles to this “informatization”, a word that is still totally relevant, and to the imperative of “understanding its practical and intellectual implications”.
 The first article here situates informatization in the great history of technological Ages and proposes, above all, a way to understand it.
-From there, the second article (to come) will examine informatization as a process that produces “technical objects” of a new kind and that we can indeed hardly call “objects” anymore.
-Finally, the third exploration (also to come) will consist in an illustration of all this with a very particular example of “automatic medicine”.
+From there, the second article ((2) Process) examines informatization as a process that produces “technical objects” of a new kind and that we can indeed hardly call “objects” anymore.
+Finally, the third exploration (to come) will consist in an illustration of all this with a very particular example of “automatic medicine”.

 At first glance, “informatization process” seems to refer to the passage from something existing to a “computerized” state.
 We put computers, software, communication networks, etc. and there you have it: it’s computerized.
 Everything is computerized today, down to the smallest of our objects, our actions, our environments… to such an extent that the informatization process seems more or less complete in 2023.
 By the way, the peak of occurrence of the word (in the French corpora) is far behind us4: